monarch-initiative/koza/docs/Usage/ingests.md

     #### SSSOM Mapping

     Koza supports mapping with SSSOM files (Semantic Similarity of Source and Target Ontology Mappings).
-    Simply add the path to the SSSOM file to your source config, any prefixes you want to filter by, and the desired target prefixes.
+    Simply add the path to the SSSOM file to your source config, the desired target prefixes,
+    and any prefixes you want to use to filter the SSSOM file.
-    Koza will automatically create a mapping lookup table which will automatically attempt to map any values in the source file
+    Koza will automatically create a mapping lookup table which will automatically
-    to an ID with the target prefix.
+    attempt to map any values in the source file to an ID with the target prefix.

     ```yaml
     sssom_config: